willcassella/WillowEngine/Documentation/Reflection.md

 - `.AddProperty("Name", "Description", &T::Getter, &T::Setter, [optional]Flags)` - Creates a property that gets via a method, and sets via a method.

 In the case of structs you may also use `.IsStable()` to indicate that layout of this struct will never change.
 This is used to optmize some part of serialization, but should be used *very cautiously*.

+The reflection system will pick up on the default constructor for a type - if one exists - and will use it for serialization.
+If your type is not default-constructible but you still wish for it to be serializable, you may implement a constructor that accepts a 'DynamicInitializer` object.

 That's pretty much it.
 There's a few more intricacies to how all this works, but for the most part you don't really need to deal with those, and you'd be better off looking at the source anyway.